 The Analytics market confirms the trend seen over the last three years, with an average year-over-year growth of 21%, but also reveals an important gap between large enterprises and SMEs, which represent only 12% of the market.
 In fact, in 2018, only 7% of SMEs started projects based on big data analytics, while four out of ten declare that they carry out traditional analyses on their business data.
 But the good news is that about a third of them seems to be on the right track both in terms of awareness, and technological and process adaptation.

-If you want to stay updated on our articles about technological innovation, and how this can help businesses, read our Journal.
+If you want to stay updated on our articles about technological innovation and ICT research, and how they can help businesses, read our JOurnal.